TergBug/DeveloperCRUD-Epam-pet-project/README.md

 >storage - tables in database

 Class-chain for developer (not inheritance):
-DeveloperRepository -> DeveloperController -> DeveloperService -> DeveloperServlet
+DeveloperRepository -> DeveloperService -> DeveloperServlet

 Class-chain for skill (not inheritance):
-SkillRepository -> SkillController -> SkillService -> SkillServlet
+SkillRepository -> SkillService -> SkillServlet

 Class-chain for account (not inheritance):
-AccountRepository -> AccountController -> AccountService -> AccountServlet
+AccountRepository -> AccountService -> AccountServlet

 For repository layer there are a few interfaces, such as GenericRepository<T,ID>, DeveloperRepository, SkillRepository, AccountRepository.